taddison/personal-site/content/blog/2021/10/deploy-an-azure-ad-protected-app-service-website-with-pulumi/index.md

 # cSpell:ignore
 ---

-This post will walk through how to use [Pulumi] to deploy an app service secured with [Easy Auth].
-I'll be using Azure Active Directory, though you can use any other easy auth..
+This post will walk through how to use [Pulumi] to deploy an [Azure App Service] application secured with [Easy Auth].
+Under the default configuration only authenticated users will be able to access the application, without any custom code (easy auth deploys an AuthN/AuthZ middleware in front of your app).

-- Outline target state (links to MSFT docs)
-  - Static web app, hosted in azure app service, secured by Azure AD
-  - Could be any of the built-in providers (see docs)
-  - App Service Authentication and Authorization (aka Easy Auth) -
+## SCREENSHOT OF PULUMI OR AZURE OR SOMETHING?

+> I'll be using Azure Active Directory in this example, though easy auth also supports Microsoft (personal account), Google, Facebook, Twitter, and OpenID Connect.

+I'm assuming you've already completed the [Pulumi Azure quickstart] or similar, and have access to Pulumi/an Azure Subscription/Azure AD.

+## INTRO / BOOTSTRAP

+## CODE TO DEPLOY APP WITH NO SECURITY

 - Run app from ZIP package - https://docs.microsoft.com/en-us/azure/app-service/deploy-run-package

+## ADD THE CODE FOR SECURING IT

+## GENERAL NOTES AND STUFF

 - Screenshot of target state(s)
 - Whole code example (elide utility functions)
 - Explain key bits of the code